DiegoBarMor/volgrids/README.md

 * change the ligand example to one that uses both NAMES_HBACCEPTORS, NAMES_HBDONORS and NAMES_HBD_FIXED
 * document the .chem tables
 * check if there's a bug in the peptide bond N of the test toy system peptide_no_h
+* add safeguard when there's no atoms for the specified molecule type

 ## VEINS
+* finish/rework "energies" mode implementation
 * implement "forces" mode
 * move Grid's static fields into config.ini
 * add tests